sandermak/sandermak.github.com/_posts/2013-03-23-year-blogging-analyzed-r.md

 What's more interesting to me is that the percentage of "organic" traffic (ie. search traffic) is steadily increasing.
 That makes sense, since I started out with virtually no content and zero PageRank, but that has changed in the course of the year.
 In the [complete analysis](/analytics/blog_analytics.html) you can also find a graph that corroborates this finding using absolute numbers of search traffic.

 ### Keep on blogging
+It certainly was a good learning experience to free myself from the Google Analytics dashboard and try to work with the analytics data directly in R. Obviously, there's plenty more to explore.
+I'll get to that when my statistics and R knowledge has made sufficient progress.

-While it's nice to put some numbers on what's happening at a blog, in the end it doesn't really matter.
+While it's nice to put some numbers on what's happening with this blog, in the end it doesn't really matter.
 It's not a business and I'll keep writing anyway.
-It's fun, engaging and helps me to verbalize my thoughts regardless of someone reads it or not.
-Meanwhile, I hope this post has provided some inspiration on how to use R for analyzing Google Analytics data
+It's fun, engaging and helps me to verbalize my thoughts whether someone reads it or not.
+Meanwhile, I hope this post has provided some inspiration on how to use R for analyzing and visualizing Google Analytics data.